Student Exchange Programs

 (1) Provision of study in Japan information

 Overseas missions of Japan, act as major source of information for potential international students.
 They provide individual consultations and hold study in Japan information sessions which may cover Japanese Government Scholarship, university and college information, and other general information regarding life as a student in Japan.
-Information about studying in Japan is also available on the website, “STUDY IN JAPAN Comprehensive Guide”.
+Information about studying in Japan is also available on the website, “STUDY in JAPAN”.

 (2) Recruiting and screening of Japanese Government (MEXT) Scholarship Students

 At present, prospective students from about 190 countries and regions interested in obtaining Japanese Government Scholarship, can apply to Japan’s overseas missions where the initial screening process is conducted to be shortlisted for final selections procedure by MEXT in Japan.

 Overseas missions provide pre-departure orientation for Japanese Government Scholarship students about travel to Japan.

 (4) Stay in Japan

 Support is given to cultural exchange and other international student support structures, conducted by local government and private entities.
 In addition, cultural exchange and support for Japanese Government Scholarship students from ASEAN are conducted through ASJA International.